almarklein/mypaas/README.md

 MyPaas is a tool that makes it easy to run a platform as a service (PaaS) on your own VM or hardware.
-It combines Traefik and Docker, offers free automatic https, secure deployments via dockerfiles, and analytics.
+It combines Traefik and Docker, offers free automatic https, secure (zero-downtime) deployments via dockerfiles, and analytics.

 You can setup your PaaS and make your first deployment in about 5 minutes.